 While the principles are the same, WBS users should be aware that different industries and different projects will require different applications of Work Breakdown Structures - i.e. different types of WBS.

-The most-common type remains Deliverable-Based WBS - where the level 2 is representative of the different deliverables a project manager should expect to produce.
+The most common type remains Deliverable-Based WBS - where level 2 is representative of the different deliverables a project manager should expect to produce.
 In the case of a creative agency, this might mean a deliverable-based WBS would identify copy, photographs, and video in level 2.

 Alternatively, for bigger projects with a lot of moving pieces - or where those pieces will, themselves, be spread across multiple phases - a project manager is likely to use a Phase-Based WBS.
 In this type, the stages of production are represented in level 2 (as opposed to individual deliverables).
 For example, a creative agency working on marketing materials might identify the following items in level 2: Planning, Design, Production, and Delivery.